Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-The business cycle isn't just an abstract diagram you'll see on the AP exam—it's the framework economists use to understand why unemployment spikes, when inflation becomes a concern, and how policymakers decide to intervene.
-You're being tested on your ability to connect these phases to the AD-AS model, identify output gaps, and explain how automatic stabilizers and monetary policy respond to economic fluctuations.
+The business cycle is the framework economists use to understand why unemployment spikes, when inflation becomes a concern, and how policymakers decide to intervene.
+On the AP exam, you're expected to connect these phases to the AD-AS model, identify output gaps, and explain how automatic stabilizers and monetary policy respond to economic fluctuations.
 Every FRQ about fiscal or monetary policy assumes you understand where the economy sits in the cycle.

 Turning points mark the transitions between growth and decline.
-These aren't phases with duration—they're moments when the economy's direction changes.
-The NBER business cycle dating committee officially identifies these points, often months after they occur.
+They aren't phases with duration; they're moments when the economy's direction changes.
+The NBER Business Cycle Dating Committee officially identifies these points, often months after they occur.

-Expansion represents the upward movement from trough toward peak.
-This is when aggregate demand typically shifts rightward faster than long-run capacity grows, pulling the economy toward or beyond potential output.
+Expansion is the upward movement from trough toward peak.
+During this phase, aggregate demand typically shifts rightward faster than long-run capacity grows, pulling the economy toward or beyond potential output.

-Compare: Expansion vs. Recovery—these terms are often used interchangeably, but recovery specifically refers to the early expansion phase immediately following a trough when GDP is still below potential.
+Compare: Expansion vs. Recovery: these terms are often used interchangeably, but recovery specifically refers to the early expansion phase right after a trough, when GDP is still below potential.
 Full expansion continues until the economy reaches or exceeds potential output.

 Contraction occurs when the economy moves from peak toward trough.
-This phase results from negative aggregate demand shocks (falling consumption, investment, or net exports) or negative aggregate supply shocks (rising input costs, supply disruptions).
+It can result from negative aggregate demand shocks (falling consumption, investment, or net exports) or negative aggregate supply shocks (rising input costs, supply disruptions).

-Compare: Demand-driven recession vs. Supply-driven recession—a negative AD shock causes falling output and falling inflation, while a negative AS shock (like an oil price spike) causes falling output with rising inflation (stagflation).
-The policy response differs dramatically: expansionary policy helps AD shocks but worsens stagflation.
+Compare: Demand-driven recession vs. Supply-driven recession: a negative AD shock causes falling output and falling price levels, while a negative AS shock (like an oil price spike) causes falling output with rising prices (stagflation).
+The policy response differs dramatically.
+Expansionary policy can help close the gap from an AD shock, but using it during stagflation risks making inflation even worse.

 Recovery bridges the trough and full expansion.
-It's characterized by GDP growth that hasn't yet returned the economy to potential output—the contractionary gap is shrinking but still exists.
+GDP is growing again, but it hasn't yet returned to potential output.
+The contractionary gap is shrinking but still exists.

 Understanding when and why policymakers intervene connects business cycle phases to Units 4 and 5 content.
-The goal is always to close the output gap—either contractionary or expansionary.
+The goal is always to close the output gap, whether it's contractionary or expansionary.

-Compare: Automatic stabilizers vs. Discretionary policy—automatic stabilizers have no implementation lag and respond immediately to income changes, while discretionary policy requires legislative action.
-FRQs often ask you to distinguish these mechanisms.
+Compare: Automatic stabilizers vs. Discretionary policy: automatic stabilizers have no implementation lag and respond immediately to income changes.
+Discretionary policy requires legislative action (fiscal) or committee decisions (monetary).
+FRQs often ask you to distinguish these mechanisms and explain why automatic stabilizers are more timely.

 | Concept | Best Examples |